alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 several levels of granularity, the finest-grained level that meets the need of the citation should be used in the reference list, to minimise the additional information needed.

-## Microattribution {#sec:microattribution}

-Where a dataset is assembled from very many contributions, crediting each contributor individually becomes unfeasible using traditional techniques.
-Microattribution is a way of crediting contributors in a more compact fashion, to keep the operation manageable.
-It can also be used to credit people or organisations whose contributions don’t fit the roles of creator or compiler: for example, those who implement or carry out intermediate data processing steps.

-Instead of providing a traditional citation to the data collection paper associated with each contribution, a table is produced that lists each contribution and the agent responsible.
-Where possible, standard identifiers (for both contributions and contributors) are used to abbreviate the entries, and the table is included in the paper’s supplementary data.

-This technique is still relatively new: the first paper to use microattribution to encourage comprehensive sharing of genetic variation data in a defined system was published in 2011 [@giardine.etal2011sda].
-Once the technique is more established, repositories should consider making microattribution data available in machine-interpretable form, rather than as supplementary spreadsheets, to aid its use in metrics and other services.

 ## Contributor identifiers {#sec:ids}